sentenial/developer-docs/pages/prodInstantPayments/ip_security.md

 		</tbody>
 	</table>

-<p>Use the JWS Signature Generator to generate the JOSE Header.</p>
+Use the [JWS Signature Generator](ip_secjwsgenerator.html) to generate the JOSE Header.

 {% include links.html %}